Metastable phase separation and information retrieval in multicomponent mixtures: Supplemental Information

 \subsection{Binary mixture with quartic interactions}

+As for the case of quadratic interactions (see Sec.~\ref{app:binmixbook}), the spinodal manifold can be computed analytically for the quartic potential, Eq.~(\ref{eq:ubin}) in the main text.
+Solving $f''(\phi)=0$ yields the solution

+Let us now focus on the binodal.
 According to Gibbs phase rule, the phase separated states of a binary mixture consist of two compartments.
 The stationarity conditions Eqs. \eqref{eq:chem_bal}, and \eqref{eq:press_bal} for the phase separated states are then given by

 and

 The osmotic pressure and exchange chemical potential of each compartment is

 Using Eq. \eqref{eq:chem_bal_quartic} we can simplify condition \eqref{eq:press_bal_quartic} in the following way